juliuste/transit-map/readme.md

 ### CLI

 You need a JSON graph representation of your transit network that looks like [this example](examples/bvg.input.json) for the Berlin Metro (U-Bahn).
-You can then generate a transit map for the given graph by running
+You can then generate a transit map for the given graph by running:

 ```sh
 cat graph.json | transit-map > output.svg